DiffDog provides the following main features.

 A file comparison in DiffDog is made in a File Comparison window.
 Files to be compared are opened in separate panes of a File Comparison window by browsing in Windows Explorer-type windows or from drop-down lists of previously opened files.
 DiffDog remembers file comparison pairs, and, when you select a file for comparison, can provide a list of files with which the selected file was previously compared.

 Files can be compared as text or as structured XML.
-You can also compare binary files, however DiffDog cannot display the changes within binary files, it can only detect whether or not a pair of binary files is equal.
+You can also compare binary files, however DiffDog cannot—with the exception of Microsoft Word (*.doc or *.docx) documents— display the changes within binary files, it can only detect whether or not a pair of binary files is equal.
 A large range of navigation controls enables you to move easily among differences.

 A wide range of comparison options are available, thus allowing you to define what aspects of files to compare and what aspects to ignore.
 Comparison options include settings for how whitespace and blank lines should be treated, whether case-sensitivity should be considered or not, whether differences should be indicated by line or character, whether certain node types, namespaces, and the order of attributes and/or elements should be ignored, whether entities should be resolved, etc.